lizkavalski/liz_book_app/README.md

 02-26-2019 10:25am Proof of life
 02-26-2019 10:35am a form add to index.ejs
 02-27-2019 9:30am Now shows search results
+02-27-2019 10:50am If an error orrurs then show a error veiw to the clinent.

 ## Credits and Collaborations